Gideon Emery

-Gideon Emery (born 12 September 1972) is an English actor.
-He is best known for his role as Deucalion in Teen Wolf and for providing voice-over work in video games, television series and films, notably as Fenris in Dragon Age II.
+Gideon Emery (born September 12, 1972) is an English actor.
+He is best known for his role as Deucalion in Teen Wolf and starring as himself in Call of Duty: Advanced Warfare.
+His career also includes providing voice-over work in video games, television series and films, notably as Fenris in Dragon Age II.

 Early life and education

 Emery was born to Pauline, a competitive horse rider and Ashton, a management consultant.
 He has two half-brothers.
 At the age of 4, his father moved the family to Johannesburg, South Africa.
 Emery kept himself amused by imitating characters from film and television.
 Early impersonations included Michael Jackson and Max from Hart to Hart.
 He returned to England during high school, briefly attending Reading Blue Coat School.
 But it was back in South Africa at St John's College where he cemented his love for acting, playing Dick Deadeye in the Gilbert & Sullivan musical H.M.S.
 Pinafore and winning Best Actor for the role of Mr. Glum in The Glums comedy sketch, "L'Engagement".
 After briefly considering a career in graphic art, he went on to study acting at the University of the Witwatersrand.
 Student roles included Salieri in Amadeus and Gregor in Steven Berkoff's adaption of Kafka's The Metamorphosis.